AI

 User query comes in.
 Convert it to an embedding.
 Search your cache for similar embeddings.
 If you find a match above your threshold - usually 0.85 to 0.95 cosine similarity - you’ve got a hit.
 The model has already processed similar context, so you reuse that work.

 The technical implementation is straightforward.
 You need three things: an embedding model to convert queries to vectors, a vector store to search those embeddings fast, and a threshold to decide what counts as similar enough.
-Redis handles all three with median latency around 79ms for the full operation.
+Redis-based semantic caching can reduce API calls by up to 68.8%, with cache hit rates of 61-69% and positive hit rates exceeding 97%.

 The cost breakdown that gets budget approval